obeimnet/tech.idehub.eclipse.jbehave/README.md

 ----------
 # How it Works #

-The plugin passes the selected story file (or folder containing story files) as a system property (default: jbehave.story.path) to a custom JBehave JUnit runner class.
+The plugin sets the selected story file (or folder containing story files) as a system property (default: jbehave.story.path) to a custom JBehave JUnit runner class.

 - You will need to provide a custom JBehave JUnit runner class as in the following example: